The limits of SDP relaxations for general-valued CSPs: Abstract

 It has been shown that for a general-valued constraint language $\Gamma$ the following statements are equivalent: (1) any instance of $\VCSP(\Gamma)$ can be solved to \emph{optimality} using a \emph{constant level} of the Sherali-Adams LP hierarchy; (2) any instance of $\VCSP(\Gamma)$ can be solved to optimality using the \emph{third level} of the Sherali-Adams LP hierarchy; (3) the support of $\Gamma$ satisfies the ``\emph{bounded width condition}'', i.e., it contains weak near-unanimity operations of all arities.

-We show that if the support of $\Gamma$ violates the bounded with condition then not only is $\VCSP(\Gamma)$ not solved by a constant level of the Sherali-Adams LP hierarchy but it is also not solved by $\Omega(n)$ levels of the Lasserre SDP hierarchy (also known as the sum-of-squares SDP hierarchy).
+We show that if the support of $\Gamma$ violates the bounded width condition then not only is $\VCSP(\Gamma)$ not solved by a constant level of the Sherali-Adams LP hierarchy but it requires linear levels of the Lasserre SDP hierarchy (also known as the sum-of-squares SDP hierarchy).
 For $\Gamma$ corresponding to linear equations in an Abelian group, this result follows from existing work on inapproximability of Max-CSPs.
 By a breakthrough result of Lee, Raghavendra, and Steurer [STOC'15], our result implies that for any $\Gamma$ whose support violates the bounded width condition no SDP relaxation of polynomial-size solves $\VCSP(\Gamma)$.

 We establish our result by proving that various reductions preserve exact solvability by the Lasserre SDP hierarchy (up to a constant factor in the level of the hierarchy).
 Our results hold for general-valued constraint languages, i.e., sets of functions on a fixed finite domain that take on rational or infinite values, and thus also hold in notable special cases of $\{0,\infty\}$-valued languages (CSPs), $\{0,1\}$-valued languages (Min-CSPs/Max-CSPs), and $\mathbb{Q}$-valued languages (finite-valued CSPs).